DBrianKimmel/PyHouse/Project/src/Modules/Housing/Entertainment/pioneer/Docs/Design.md

 # Pioneer

+These are all 'Component' devices.

 ## Design

 The pioneer module (so far) is kind of a passive module.
 It gets set up when the XML defines one or more Pioneer devices.

-Then it sends out a Mqtt status message declaring the status when first connected to.]
+Then it sends out a Mqtt status message declaring the status when first connected to.
 It then waits for a control message.
 Control messages can come from services sch as Pandora, or from a Node-Red dashboard triggering something.

 The pioneer device I have does not wake up from a TCP connection.
 Only one telnet session is allowed at any time.
-Therefore, the telnet session will be released after three minutes of inactivity.
+Therefore, the telnet session will be released after thirty seconds of inactivity.

 There is the possibility of having more than one pioneer devices in a house.
-The name of the devide is used for the key.
+The name of the device is used for the key.
 Be sure to configure the name to be unique and reference the name in the services.

+### Status Messages

+The pioneer device module will send out status messages at various times.
+* On connection
+* On disconnection

+### Control Messages

+When the pioneer device module receives a control command, it will open a tcp connection to the device and issue the appropriate command().

 ## XML / Config